2022 Utility Rate Changes

 How does Chandler compare to other Valley cities for utility costs?

-While the presentation section above has a variety of comparison tables to other Cities depending on the customer type, our most common customer type is residential and that comparison is provided below based on an average 12,000 gallon usage on a 5/8” meter.
-For other classifications please check under the presentations tab.
+Our most common customer type is residential and that comparison is provided below based on an average 10,000 gallon usage on a 5/8” meter.

 Can I minimize the impacts of a rate increase by using less water?